moiskillnadne/deel-backend-task/README.md

 This backend exercise involves building a Node.js/Express.js app that will serve a REST API.
 We imagine you should spend around 3 hours at implement this feature.

+## Dev Notes

+The following things was considered:

+• Use of transactions
+• Concurrency
+• Code style + structure
+• Sequelize

 ## Data Models

 > **All models are defined in src/model.js**